Steven is Associate Professor of Teacher Education. He is a curriculum tutor for the Geography PGCE and MSc Learning and Teaching.

 His research interests focus on teacher education and geography, including recent collaborations developing through the Smart Cities Network for Sustainable Urban Future project which was shortlisted for the 2017 Newton Prize (India).
-Current projects include geographies of digital technologies and their roles in teachers’ curriculum making, exploring the journeys through which information travels into school classrooms.
+Current projects include research on climate change education, and the geographies of digital technologies and their roles in teachers’ curriculum making, exploring the journeys through which information travels into school classrooms.
 He co-leads the ‘Ordered Human Project’ which, as a sister project of the Durham/Oxford ‘Ordered Universe Project’, is exploring Robert Grosseteste’s philosophy of education.
 He is also leading research into written lesson observation feedback in ITE, asking how ‘good teaching’ is discursively constructed through mentors’ written lesson observation feedback.

 Steve serves on the editorial board of the journal Geography, regularly acts as a reviewer for a number of journals, and is a subject expert (Geography) for Ofqual.